ttwebagency/developer/testing.md

 A `snapshot` file will generate when the `test` script runs.

 ### Code Coverage
+Code coverage is used as a measure to determine how much of our code is being tested.
+Often code coverage will highlight if the code we write has tests written.
+A high code coverage confirms that our code is being fully tested, but will also highlight where we need to write tests.

+`Jest` has an integrated test coverage reporter built-in that requires no configuration and works with `ES6` JavaScript syntax.

 To generate a `code coverage report` using Jest, we use the `--coverage` flag:

 ```javascript